vivek075/Concepts/DesignPatterns.md

 ```
 ---
 # Creational Design Patterns
 This design pattern is all about class instantiation.
-How to effectively create the objects and reuse it and also expalins how to control the object creation.
+How to effectively create the objects and reuse it and also explains how to control the object creation.

 **_Singleton_**